University of Manchester: Origins (1824 to 2004)

-The University of Manchester traces its roots to the formation of the Mechanics' Institute (later UMIST) in 1824, and its heritage is linked to Manchester's pride in being the world's first industrial city.
-The English chemist John Dalton, together with Manchester businessmen and industrialists, established the Mechanics' Institute to ensure that workers could learn the basic principles of science.
+The University of Manchester traces its roots to the formation of the Mechanics' Institution (the distant forerunner of UMIST) in 1824, and its heritage is linked to Manchester's pride in being the world's first industrial city.
+The English chemist John Dalton, together with Manchester businessmen and industrialists, established the Mechanics' Institution to ensure that workers could learn the basic principles of science.

 John Owens, a textile merchant, left a bequest of £96,942 in 1846 (around £5.6 million in 2005 prices) to found a college to educate men on non-sectarian lines.
 His trustees established Owens College in 1851 in a house on the corner of Quay Street and Byrom Street which had been the home of the philanthropist Richard Cobden, and subsequently housed Manchester County Court.
 The locomotive designer Charles Beyer became a governor of the college and was the largest single donor to the college extension fund, which raised the money to move to a new site and construct the main building now known as the John Owens building.
 He also campaigned and helped fund the engineering chair, the first applied science department in the north of England.
-He left the college the equivalent of £10 million in his will in 1876, at a time when it was in great financial difficulty.
+His bequest to the college was the equivalent of £10 million in 1876, at a time when it was in great financial difficulty.
 Beyer funded the total cost of construction of the Beyer Building to house the biology and geology departments.
 His will also funded Engineering chairs and the Beyer Professor of Applied mathematics.

 The university has a rich German heritage.
-The Owens College Extension Movement formed their plans after a tour of mainly German universities and polytechnics.
+The Owens College Extension Movement formed its plans after a tour of mainly German universities and polytechnics.
 A Manchester mill owner, Thomas Ashton, chairman of the extension movement, had studied at Heidelberg University.
 Sir Henry Roscoe also studied at Heidelberg under Robert Bunsen and they collaborated for many years on research projects.
 Roscoe promoted the German style of research-led teaching that became the role model for the red-brick universities.
 Charles Beyer studied at Dresden Academy Polytechnic.
 There were many Germans on the staff, including Carl Schorlemmer, Britain's first chair in organic chemistry, and Arthur Schuster, professor of physics.
-There was even a German chapel on the campus.
+There was even a German church nearby (part of the current campus).